 5. Supplements to Consider

 Supplements are like the ‘icing on the cake’.
 You need to have a strong nutrition foundation (the cake) before deciding on which ‘sprinkles’ you want over the top.
 While there are several supplements that may be beneficial in the management of PCOS, evidence is currently very limited.
-Stay tuned for part two for a full breakdown!
+Check out part two for a full breakdown!